 values volunteering and active citizenship

-ESN also provides relevant information and encourages the future exchange students to gain the international experience and gain relevant insight to different cultures.
+ESN also provides relevant information and encourages the future exchange students to gain the international experience and gain relevant insight into different cultures.

 The main aim of ESN Hungary is to support international students with orientation and integration in Hungary, provide guidance and support to Erasmus society committees, encourage and promote the Erasmus programme to potential students from Hungary, and represent Hungary and its member universities at the international level of ESN.